 Dr. Thompson has been in private practice for over 14 years and she provide treatment both in person and online.
 She is a member of the Jamaica Psychological Society (JAMPSYCH), the International Honor Society in psychology (PSI CHI), and the American Psychological Association (APA).
 She is currently involved in research and her faith in God permeates her personal and professional life.

 Melody Samuels, MSc

 Melody Samuels is an Associate Clinical Psychologist who gained her education at the University of the West Indies, Mona (MSc, Clinical Psychology) and Williams College in Massachusetts (BA, Psychology).
 She serves as Regional Clinical Psychologist at the Child Protection and Family Services Agency (CPFSA) in the North East Region, which spans St. Mary, Portland, and St. Ann.

 Miss Samuels' duties include therapy for children in State care, along with those who are under the supervision of State social workers.
 Among other tasks, she helps to educate parents and train staff within the system on key issues related to the psychosocial wellness of our vulnerable children

 Yvette Boucher Gardner, MSc

 Western Regional Rep

 Yvette Boucher Gardner is a licensed associate counselling psychologist for the island of Jamaica.
-Her expertise includes counselling with families and individuals who are experiencing challenges in functioning optimally in different settings.
-She has worked extensively with the adolescent population.
-For the past eleven years, Mrs. Boucher-Gardner has been a lecturer in psychology subjects at a number of the island's tertiary institutions, including the University of the West Indies, (Western Jamaica Campus) and the College of Theology and Interdisciplinary Studies.
+Her expertise includes counselling with families and individuals who are experiencing challenges in functioning optimally in different settings and she has worked extensively with the adolescent population for more than a decade.
+For the past twelve years, Mrs. Boucher Gardner has been lecturing various psychology courses at a number of the island's tertiary institutions.
+She is an international member of the American Psychological Association.